-(c) If (i) test data are not available for the mixture itself, and (ii) the available information is not sufficient to allow application of the above mentioned bridging principles, then the agreed method(s) described in each chapter for estimating the hazards based on the information known will be applied to classify the mixture.
+(3) If (1) test data are not available for the mixture itself, and (2) the available information is not sufficient to allow application of the bridging principles, then the agreed method(s) described in each chapter for estimating the hazards based on the information known will be applied to classify the mixture.

-1.3.2.4 Available data, test methods and test data quality
+Available data, test methods and test data quality

-- 1.3.2.4.1 The GHS itself does not include requirements for testing substances or mixtures.
+- 11. The GHS itself does not include requirements for testing substances or mixtures.
 Therefore, there is no requirement under the GHS to generate test data for any hazard class.
-It is recognized that some parts of regulatory systems do require data to be generated (e.g. pesticides), but these requirements are not related specifically to the GHS.
-The criteria established for classifying a mixture will allow the use of available data for the mixture itself and /or similar mixtures and /or data for ingredients of the mixture. - 1.3.2.4.2 The classification of a chemical substance or mixture depends both on the criteria and on the reliability of the test methods underpinning the criteria.
+It is recognised that some parts of regulatory systems do require data to be generated (e.g., pesticides), but these requirements are not related specifically to the GHS.
+The criteria established for classifying a mixture will allow the use of available data for the mixture itself and /or similar mixtures and /or data for ingredients of the mixture. - 12.
+The classification of a chemical substance or mixture depends both on the criteria and on the reliability of the test methods underpinning the criteria.
 In some cases the classification is determined by a pass or fail of a specific test, (e.g. the ready biodegradation test for substances or ingredients of mixtures), while in other cases, interpretations are made from dose/response curves and observations during testing.
-In all cases, the test conditions need to be standardized so that the results are reproducible with a given chemical substance and the standardized test yields "valid" data for defining the hazard class of concern.
-In this context, validation is the process by which the reliability and the relevance of a procedure are established for a particular purpose. - 1.3.2.4.3 Tests that determine hazardous properties, which are conducted according to internationally recognized scientific principles, can be used for purposes of a hazard determination for health and environmental hazards.
+In all cases, the test conditions need to be standardised so that the results are reproducible with a given chemical substance and the standardised test yields "valid" data for defining the hazard class of concern.
+In this context, validation is the process by which the reliability and the relevance of a procedure are established for a particular purpose. - 13.
+Tests that determine hazardous properties, which are conducted according to internationally recognised scientific principles, can be used for purposes of a hazard determination for health and environmental hazards.
 The GHS criteria for determining health and environmental hazards are test method neutral, allowing different approaches as long as they are scientifically sound and validated according to international procedures and criteria already referred to in existing systems for the hazard of concern and produce mutually acceptable data.
 Test methods for determining physical hazards are generally more clear-cut, and are specified in the GHS.